AashiDutt/aashidutt.github.io/talks.md

 - Project showcase at Build with AI Roadshow Gift city, on 9 March, 2024 on the topic <b>Gemini Show & Tell</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/ML_Community_Talk_Build_with_AI.pptx.pdf">Project</a>

-- Community talk on 24 December, 2023 on the topic <b>Getting started with Keras CV</b><a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Getting%20Started%20with%20KerasCV.pdf">Slide Deck</a>
+- Community talk on 24 December, 2023 on the topic <b>Getting started with Keras CV</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Getting%20Started%20with%20KerasCV.pdf">Slide Deck</a>

-- Community talk at MMDU, Haryana on 20 October, 2023 on the topic <b>Gen AI Workshop - Exploring limitless AI and Large Language Models</b><a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Gemini%20Driven%20Real%20World%20Use%20Cases.pdf">Slide Deck</a>
+- Community talk at MMDU, Haryana on 20 October, 2023 on the topic <b>Gen AI Workshop - Exploring limitless AI and Large Language Models</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Gemini%20Driven%20Real%20World%20Use%20Cases.pdf">Slide Deck</a>

-- Community talk at Chandigarh University, Punjab on 2 September, 2023 on the topic <b>AI for Edge with Keras</b><a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/AI%20for%20Edge%20with%20Keras.pdf">Slide Deck</a>
+- Community talk at Chandigarh University, Punjab on 2 September, 2023 on the topic <b>AI for Edge with Keras</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/AI%20for%20Edge%20with%20Keras.pdf">Slide Deck</a>

 # Organizer @MLChandigarh